yourdevkalki/arbitrum-vibekit/typescript/examples/lending-agent-no-wallet/README.md

 # Lending Agent No Wallet

-This is a Model Context Protocol (MCP) agent example that demonstrates how to use the Ember API for:

-- Lending related tokens on Arbitrum via AAVE
-- The agent returns transaction data to be signed by a connected user wallet
+This is a Model Context Protocol (MCP) agent example that demonstrates how to use the EmberAI MCP server for lending related tokens on Arbitrum via AAVE.
+The agent then returns transaction data to be signed by a connected user wallet.

 ## Features